 - Sing any note, hear how its quality changes as the chords change.
 Can you identify its quality to each chord?
 Pause and take your time.

-- sing any note, try and sing up and down the scale using your ear to guide you.
+- Sing any note, try and sing up and down the scale using your ear to guide you.

 - Sing any note, maintain that note unless it becomes dissonant to the underlying chord, resolve it using its natural pull to fit the new chord.
 Stay on this new note and resolve it again when it becomes dissonant again.